Author: Boat Accessories Australia Date Posted: 4 January 2017

 Agency Name: Maritime Safety Victoria

-Life Jacket Requirements: On coastal and enclosed waters all people on board must wear a type 1 (level 100+) life jacket on boats less than 4.8m and children under 12 all times while outside of a cabin.
-On inland water all people on board must wear a type 1, 2 or 3 (level 100+, level 50, or level 50S).
+Life Jacket Requirements: On coastal and shelters waters all people on board must wear a Level 100+ life jacket.
+On inland water, all people on board must wear a Level 50S+ jacket.

 Agency Name: Department of Transport

 Life Jacket Requirements: A life jacket must be carried for each person over the age of 12 months on board a recreational vessel being operated in unprotected waters.
-Type 1 (level 100 and above) are the only life jackets approved for unprotected waters.
+Level 100 and above are the only life jackets approved for unprotected waters.

-If you are unsure of the requirements or you want to know if your life jacket complies, contact the friendly team at Boat Accessories Australia by calling 1300 308 161 or send an email.
+If you are unsure of the requirements, contact the friendly team at Boat Accessories Australia by calling 1300 308 161 or send an email.

 Thank you